DataDog/synthetics-ci-github-action/README.md

 To get started:

-1. Add your Datadog API and Application Keys as environment variables to your Github repository.
+1. Add your Datadog API and Application Keys as environment variables to your GitHub repository.
 For more information, see [API and Application Keys][2].
-2. In your Github workflow, use `DataDog/synthetics-ci-github-action`.
+2. In your GitHub workflow, use `DataDog/synthetics-ci-github-action`.

 Your workflow can be [simple](#simple-workflows) or [complex](#complex-workflows).